UConn Huskies women's basketball: 2025 National Championship

 Going into the tournament, UConn was ranked #3 in both polls but was a #2 seed in the Spokane regional.
 They defeated #15 seed Arkansas State and #10 seed South Dakota State in the first two rounds to advance to their 31st consecutive Sweet Sixteen.
 UConn then defeated #3 seed Oklahoma 82–59 in the Sweet Sixteen and won a rematch with #1 seed USC 78–64 in the Elite Eight to advance to their 24th Final Four.
 Bueckers, who had already declared for the 2025 WNBA draft, scored over 30 points in three straight games, including a career-high 40 against Oklahoma.
-In the National Semifinals, UConn stunned the #1 overall seed UCLA with a 34–point victory (85–51) to advance to their 1st national championship game since 2022, a rematch against South Carolina.
-The Huskies ultimately found their revenge with a 23–point blowout of the Gamecocks (82–59) to win their record 12th national title.
+In the National semifinals, UConn defeated the #1 overall seed UCLA 85–51 to advance to their first national championship game since 2022, a rematch against South Carolina.
+The Huskies ultimately found their revenge with an 82–59 blowout of the Gamecocks to win their record 12th national title.
 Azzi Fudd was named the tournament's most outstanding player.
 This was the program's first title since 2016, and the Huskies won it with an average margin of victory of 32.8 points per tournament game.

 UConn finished their season with a 37–3 record, ending with a 16-game winning streak.
 All 37 of their victories were by double digit margins.
 Sarah Strong led the team in rebounds during the season.
 Bueckers led the team in points and assists, and she finished her UConn career with the third-most points in program history.